-- Your hearing changes significantly. - It has been more than three years since your last hearing test and you are struggling with your hearing aids. - You have been wearing your hearing aid all day, every day for three months and are still struggling.
+- Your hearing changes significantly. - It has been more than three years since your last hearing test. - You have been wearing your hearing aid all day, every day for three months and are still struggling.

 Troubleshooting

 If your hearing aid whistles